redbadger/crux/docs/src/part-2/weather_app.md

 search for locations, and save favourites — all backed by a real API.

-You can look at the [full example code](https://github.com/redbadger/crux/tree/master/examples/weather) in the Crux Github repo, but we'll walk through the key parts.
-As before, we're going to start with the core and once we have it, look at the shells.
+You can look at the [full example code](https://github.com/redbadger/crux/tree/master/examples/weather) in the Crux GitHub repo, but we'll walk through the key parts.
+As before, we're going to start with the core and, once we have it, look at the shells.

 Unlike Part I, we'll work by concept rather than by commit: lifecycle states, nested state machines, effects, testing, capabilities, and shells — each with the Weather app as the worked example.

-Before we dive in though, lets quickly establish some foundations about the app architecture Crux follows, known most widely as the Elm architecture, based on the language which popularised it.
+Before we dive in though, let's quickly establish some foundations about the app architecture Crux follows, known most widely as the Elm architecture, based on the language which popularised it.